amiaopensource/vrecord/README.md

 **Select codec for video** — Choose how you would like the video signal to be encoded digitally.
 You can choose from some uncompressed, lossless, and lossy codecs.

 **Select bit depth for video** — Choose the level of bit depth you would like for your video file.
-Vrecord currently supports 8 and 10-bit video capture.
+Vrecord supports 10 and 8-bit video capture.

 **Select audio channel mapping** — Choose how you want the audio to be captured.
 Currently vrecord captures audio at 24-bits and can only capture 4 tracks.
 The options are:
 * "2 Stereo Tracks" — For capturing videotape formats that have four tracks which are arranged as stereo pairs.